 HADES is making knitwear punk again

 Knitwear that’s been crafted in a small town in Scotland.
 When you hear that sentence, it might be hard to conjure up HADES.
-At the opposite end of the spectrum to the dowdy knits you might expect, the British brand – founded back in 2016 by sisters Cassie and Isabel Holland – is doing its bit to bring a kind of punky flair to cardigans, jumpers and much, much more.
+At the opposite end of the spectrum to the dowdy knits you’d expect, the British brand – founded back in 2016 by sisters Cassie and Isabel Holland – is doing its bit to bring a kind of punky flair to cardigans, jumpers and much, much more.
 As Cassie put it herself during our interview, the whole punk thing wasn’t entirely a conscious decision.
-They’ve created collections with the likes of everyone from The Cure to Blondie, to none other than Tilda Swinton — all figures who have made a name for themselves (and will go down in the history books) for doing things a little differently.
-Would she agree there’s something countercultural to HADES, though?
+They’ve created collections with the likes of everyone from The Cure to Blondie, to Tilda Swinton — all figures who have made a name for themselves (and will go down in the history books) for doing things a little differently.
+Would she agree there’s something countercultural about HADES, though?
 We reckon so.

-There’s definitely a counter cultural ethos to their DADA! collection.
+There’s definitely a countercultural ethos to their DADA! collection.
 Inspired by the Dada movement (art formed during the First World War that was all about revolution and liberation), it’s a capsule that transcends what we think of as bog standard knitwear — though, with HADES, what else would you expect?
 There’s the skirts hand screen-printed in the Midlands (one in a Galliano-esque newspaper), jumpers complete with artfully-placed cutouts and, perhaps the understated standout, the Edie knit, which swaps out the typically HADES, slightly oversized silhouette, for one that cinches at the waist.
 “We just have to create new pieces each season,” says Cassie.
 “Otherwise we’d go out of our minds working with the same shapes.”

 As you can tell, the ladies of HADES hold themselves to a high standard.
-They’re pervasively innovative while making their mark on the oversaturated fashion industry in way that always adheres to their morals — local craftsmanship (their pieces are primarily made in a factory in Scotland’s Hawick), ethical manufacturing (they’re all about small batches and unnecessary waste) and, well, what makes HADES, HADES.
+They’re pervasively innovative while making their mark on the oversaturated fashion industry in way that always adheres to their morals — they prioritise local craftsmanship (their pieces are primarily made in a factory in Scotland’s Hawick), ethical manufacturing (they’re all about small batches and unnecessary waste) and, well, what makes HADES, HADES.
 Take their new line of scarves.
-Forget run-of-the-mill monograms — HADES have swapped out that for personalisation that consists of poems from Oscar Wilde, William Shakespeare or Emily Dickinson.
+Forget run-of-the-mill monograms — HADES have swapped out that for personalisation that consists of poems from Oscar Wilde, William Shakespeare and Emily Dickinson.
 You just take your pick.
 I tell Cassie that I like the one from Wilde particularly, which reads “True friends stab you in the front”.
 That’s a favourite of Cassie’s, too: “It captures something essential about authentic friendship,” she tells me.

 Amber Rawlings: The Dada movement was all about shaking things up.
 What made you think, “Yeah, let’s put that on a jumper”?